Last Updated on November 1, 2022 by Charles Wilson

 Amazing Deep Pour Resin by Alumilite

 - POUR THICKER THAN EVER: Excited to make your projects clearer and deeper?
 Create your own modern rivertable with the Amazing Deep Pour.
-This deep cast clear epoxy resin is great for concrete project fillers that need thick layers greater than 3/8 inch.
+This is great for concrete project fillers that need thick layers greater than 3/8 inch.

 - ADD SOME COLOR: Take your coffee table project to the next level by adding some colors!
 You can mix the Amazing Deep Pour with Alumilite dyes, polycolor resin powders, glow powders, and glitters.